 SUPREME COURT TO DECIDE IF ARBITRATION CLAUSE WITH CLASS ACTION WAIVER VIOLATES THE NLRB.
 The U.S. Supreme Court agreed to consider “whether an agreement that requires an employer and an employee to resolve employment-related disputes through individual arbitration, and waive class and collective proceedings, is enforceable under the Federal Arbitration Act, notwithstanding the provisions of the NLRA.”
 Three cases from the 5th, 7th and 9th U.S. Circuit Courts of Appeals will be consolidated in the Court’s review.
 In Epic Systems, the 7th Circuit held: “[The arbitration clause also] precludes employees from seeking any class, collective, or representative remedies to wage-and-hour disputes, Epic’s arbitration provision violates Sections 7 and 8 of the NLRA.
 Nothing in the FAA saves the ban on collective action.”
 Similarly, the 9th Circuit, in Ernst & Young, vacated the district court’s order compelling arbitration when it found that the employer violated the NLRA by requiring employees to sign an agreement precluding them from bringing, in any forum, a concerted legal claim regarding wages, hours, and terms and conditions of employment.
 The 5th Circuit in Murphy Oil took an opposite view and held that the oil company did not commit an unfair labor practice by requiring employees to sign its arbitration agreement with a class action waiver or seeking to enforce that agreement in federal district court.
 Ernst & Young, LLP v.
 Morris, No.16-300 (U.S. Jan.
 13, 2017); Epic Systems Corporation v.
 Jacob Lewis, No.16-285 (U.S. Jan.
 13, 2017); NLRB v.
 Murphy Oil USA Inc., No. 16-307 (U.S. Jan.
 13, 2017).

 BLOGGER FOUND TO BE IC BY NEW YORK APPELLATE COURT.
 A New York state intermediate appeals court found that a blogger for The Nation, a print magazine and website, is an independent contractor who is not entitled to state unemployment insurance benefits.
 In reversing the decisions of the Administrative Law Judge and the Unemployment Insurance Appeal Board, the Appellate Division Third Department applied the “more detailed, qualitative and arguably less deferential analysis of the various employment factors” used very recently by the New York Court of Appeals in Matter of Yoga Vida, NYC, Inc. v.
 Commissioner of Labor, 28 N.Y.3d 1013 (Oct.
 25, 2016).
-As noted in our blog post of October 25, 2016, in a vast number of cases the Third Department has affirmed Appeal Board decisions on the basis that, despite evidence in the record that may lead that court to a contrary result, the record contains “substantial evidence” to support the Appeal Board’s decision.
+As noted in my blog post of October 25, 2016, in a vast number of cases the Third Department has affirmed Appeal Board decisions on the basis that, despite evidence in the record that may lead that court to a contrary result, the record contains “substantial evidence” to support the Appeal Board’s decision.
 To practitioners, this meant if there was even a smidgeon of evidence favoring employee status, the Third Department was likely to affirm the Appeal Board’s determination, even where there was an abundance of evidence favoring IC status.
 This decision confirms that the legal landscape for IC determinations in New York for unemployment law purposes has changed.
 Among the IC factors used in the court’s analysis were the following: the blogger, an experienced, well-known writer, author and media critic, was regarded as a professional; filed his taxes as self-employed; did not need to obtain permission to take vacations; did not receive fringe benefits; was not covered by the union contract; was free to write for other entities and in fact, simultaneously blogged for The Huffington Post and authored eight books during his engagement with The Nation; worked from home using his personal laptop; set his own hours; and did not suffer any adverse consequences if he did not post a story.
 In contrast, the court noted that there were some factors favoring employee status: the blogger was required to identify himself as a writer for The Nation; he received an annual salary and was reimbursed for expenses; and he was required to use The Nation’s content management system.
 On balance, the court concluded that these factors favoring employee status were insufficient to create an employer-employee relationship in view of the Court of Appeals’ decision in Yoga Vida.
 Mitchell v.
 The Nation Co.
 Ltd. Partners, No. 522892 (App.
 Div.
 N.Y.
 3d Dep’t, Dec.
 29, 2016).

 Administrative and Regulatory Initiatives (1 item)